MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-app-file.md

 }

 ```
 If you have a code-customized base application, the file can be edited to reflect the dependency to this instead.
-Update the `"dependencies": []` section and change the `"appId":  "437dbf0e-84ff-417a-965d-ed2bb9650972"` to the appId of your code-customized base application.
-You can change the
+Update the `"dependencies": []` section and change the `"appId":  "437dbf0e-84ff-417a-965d-ed2bb9650972"` to the appId of your code-customized base application, and you can update the "name" and "publisher" information to match too.

 ```
 ...